Vegan

 4 as a side/sharing dish

 Looking for a delicious sharing dish?
 This tempting plant-based recipe of roast chilli squash is perfect for enjoying with friends.
-Serve with grilled broccoli and tahini yoghurt – it’s too good to resist!
+Serve with grilled broccoli and tahini yoghurt for a dish that’s too good to resist!

 Butternut squash is one of our favourites for adding to plant-based dishes.
 Not only is this versatile ingredient incredibly delicious, it’s also full of wellbeing goodness.
 It’s high in a number of important vitamins and minerals – including vitamins A and C. Both of these vitamins have a supportive role in helping our immune system to function properly.
 They also help to mop up damaging free radicals that our cells produce as a natural part of metabolism.